Isilin/Filedepot/README.txt

     Hosting the YUI libraries locally is required if you need to use https

 How to setup to use locally hosted YUI libraries or to load from another server
-    Download the complete YUI 2.7.0 library from YUI libraries from github URL above Create a folder under sites/all/libraries called yui_2.7.0 Copy the library folders and files to your sites/all/libraries/yui_2.7.0 There should be a sites/all/libraries/yui_2.7.0/build directory - with all the individual YUI component subfolders and files from the downloaded archive.
+    Download the complete YUI 2.7.0 library from YUI libraries from http://yuilibrary.com/downloads/#yui2 Create a folder under sites/all/libraries called yui_2.7.0 Copy the library folders and files to your sites/all/libraries/yui_2.7.0 There should be a sites/all/libraries/yui_2.7.0/build directory - with all the individual YUI component subfolders and files from the downloaded archive.